Apple keyboards: Magic Keyboard for iPad

 On March 18, 2020, the Magic Keyboard was announced alongside the introduction of mouse cursor support for iPadOS 13, and includes a trackpad and front-and-back protection, as a more capable alternative to the Smart Keyboard.
 Like the Smart Keyboard, it uses the Smart Connector to draw power, and also comes with a USB-C port for pass-through charging of the iPad Pro.
 Its keys are backlit and use a scissor-switch mechanism.
 It attaches magnetically to the iPad Pro or iPad Air, which sits above a cantilever that allows adjusting the viewing angle.

-Several revisions of the Magic Keyboard have been released, in black and white colors, and are compatible with 11-inch and 12.9-inch iPad Pro models from 2018 and later, and 10.9-inch iPad Air models from 2020 and later.
+Several revisions of the Magic Keyboard have been released, in black and white colors, and are compatible with 11 in and 12.9 in iPad Pro models from 2018 and later, and 10.9 in iPad Air models from 2020 and later.
 A version for the entry-level iPad model, called the Magic Keyboard Folio, was released for the iPad (10th generation).
 This version relies on a two-piece mechanism with separate kickstand and keyboard components to attach to the iPad, instead of a single piece with a cantilever.
 The Magic Keyboard Folio also features a 14-key function row.

 A second-generation thinner Magic Keyboard for iPad Pro (M4) was introduced on May 7, 2024, with general availability on May 15, 2024.
 It features the larger trackpad with haptic feedback and the 14-key function row previously used on the Magic Keyboard Folio.
 The second-generation Magic Keyboard design was later brought to the iPad Air (M3) on March 4, 2025, but without trackpad haptic feedback, a keyboard backlight, or an aluminum case.